Hepher114/Devops-pipeline-1/Terraform.md

 # AWS Infrastructure Setup with Terraform

-This Terraform configuration defines the infrastructure resources required to set up a basic server environment on AWS.
+This Terraform configuration defines the infrastructure resources required to set up the environment on AWS.
 The setup includes the creation of a Virtual Private Cloud (VPC), subnets, routing tables, internet gateway, security groups, and EC2 instances, primarily for use with Jenkins, worker, and Ansible setups.

 ## Table of Contents
 - [Provider Configuration](#provider-configuration)